Find a Law Firm

 Find an Approved Solicitor on the Santander Conveyancing Panel

-Is the fact that my conveyancer is not on the Santander Solicitor panel that there is a problem with the standard of her conveyancing?
+Am I correct in assuming that the fact that my solicitor is not isted on the Santander Conveyancing panel that there is a problem with the quality of his work?

 That would more than likely be a wrong assumption to make.
 There are all sorts of perfectly reasonable explanations.
 A recent report by the solicitors regulator indicated 76% of law firms surveyed had been removed from at least one lender panel.
-The most common reasons for removal are: (1) lack of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+The top 3 reasons are as follows: (1) lack of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
 If you are concerned you should simply call the firm and ask them why they are no longer on the approved list for Santander.